Conservation Focused Safari

 • Endangered Species Monitoring Sessions

-• And evening sun-downers to celebrate and discuss the day’s activities.
+• An evening sundowners to celebrate and discuss the day’s activities.

 Participants in Wildlife ACT’s conservation safaris will have the privilege of joining active and passionate conservationists in carrying out vital work which forms part of the conservation strategy of our organisation.